open-telemetry/oteps/text/metrics/0238-pipeline-monitoring.md

 successful, failed, and dropped items.

-A central aspect of the proposed specification is to use a single metric instrument with three exclusive attribute values, as compared with the use of three separate metric instruments.
+A central aspect of the proposed specification is to use a single metric instrument with exclusive attribute values, as compared with the use of separate metric instruments.

-By specifying attribute dimensions for the resulting single instrument, users can configure the level of detail and the number of timeseries needed to convey the information they to monitor.
+By specifying attribute dimensions for the resulting single instrument, users can configure the level of detail and the number of timeseries needed to convey the information they want to monitor.

 #### Meaning of "dropped" telemetry